-The organisation and service redesign theme is focussed on identifying and delivering a smaller, more efficient, more resident focussed council with lower expenditure and a smaller budget.
-Driving us to become the most improved in the country

-Resident services online by default with support for those who need it; better insights to drive improvement; and modernising staff tools and processes increasing efficiency and collaboration.
+The Organisation and service redesign Theme is focussed on identifying and delivering a smaller, more efficient, more resident focussed council with lower expenditure and a smaller budget.
+This means resident services online by default with appropriate alternatives available, better insights to drive improvement and modernising staff tools and processes increasing efficiency and collaboration.

-The council will be a smaller organisation

-Discretionary service areas must have a strong rationale for being delivered by WBC and need to be cost neutral.
-This means fees and charges may need to be increased if it allows the service to continue.
-WBC will look to partners and the voluntary sector for delivery where appropriate.
+The council will be a smaller organisation focused on essential services.
+Siscretionary service areas must have a strong rationale for being delivered by WBC and need to be cost neutral.
+This will mean fees and charges may need to be increased if it allows the service to continue.

-Throughout the change, the council will treat staff and residents fairly and compassionately.
+We will look to partners and voluntary sector for delivery where appropriate.
+Throughout the change we will treat staff and residents fairly and compassionately.

-Strategic aim: Deliver a smaller, data driven organisation, where staff feel empowered, digitally confident, and delivering on key priorities.
+Strategic aim: Deliver a smaller, data driven organisation, where staff feel empowered, digitally confident, and delivering on key priorities